 One assumption with that design is that there is one participant performing the task at a time and there is a single window with which that participant is interacting.
 The AGI (and ACT-R) are not restricted to operating in that fashion, but that is the typical modeling scenario and thus the AGI commands attempt to make that process easy.
 It is possible to open multiple windows simultaneously with the AGI as well as run more than one ACT-R model concurrently, but the primary descriptions of the AGI commands will present the simple (single window) usage details.
 Information on using multiple AGI windows will be included in a later section.
-For details on running multiple models one should consult the ACT-R reference manual.
+For details on running multiple models one should consult the ACT-R reference manual, and there are examples of multiple models interacting with AGI tasks found in the examples/model-task-interfacing directory of the software distribution.